It was a normal Wednesday night. Homework, dinner, choir. During the normal chaos, I got a simple text that changed everything.

 She holds me accountable.
 She gives me solid advice.

 We joke that God loves her more.
-I swear, that girl and God are tight.
+That girl and God are tight.

 You can see her faith.
 She’s not all talk.
 Her actions and life model the faith and integrity in her heart.
 People are drawn to her.